DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

       rte_vhost_driver_register registers the vhost driver into the system.
       For vhost-cuse, character device file will be created under the /dev directory.
       Character device name is specified as the parameter.
-      For vhost-user, a unix domain socket server will be created with the parameter as the local socket path.
+      For vhost-user, a Unix domain socket server will be created with the parameter as the local socket path.

 *   Vhost session start